 Price Can Be A Big Deal

 Alcohol costs money.
-By itself an occasional drink or two will not cripple your bank account, but who only has a drink or two occasionally?
+An occasional drink won’t cripple your bank account.
 Before I go any further I will state that I put alcohol in the category of luxury items.
 That is, you should not even go drinking if you have to think about how much drinking will cost you.

 When you cut it out entirely, you’ll almost certainly be going out less AND not buying alcohol.
-You will absolutely notice the effects of how much money you save.
+You will absolutely notice the effects of how much money you save not drinking.

-The Edge is Real
+The Edge From Not Drinking Is Real

 The single biggest thing I’ve taken away from the past 2 years is I have a significant advantage in every area when not drinking.
 The only way this advantage would erode is if everyone stopped drinking.